Code-Institute-Submissions/story-chain/README.md

 * Add to an existing story (not implemented yet, see below)
     * CRUD Functions:
         * Create: possibility to create a new story
-        * Read: home page with stories in progress that non-members can also read, as well as a profile page where members can see what the have added.
+        * Read: home page with stories that non-members can also read, as well as a profile page where members can see what the have added.
         * Update: possibility to edit the content that a member has added and change username and/or password.
         * Delete: possibility to delete content that a member has added and delete account.